alexanderlink/Dash-Hue-Trigger/README.md

-# Amazon Dash Button - Philips Hue - Trigger via Raspi
+# Trigger Philips Hue from an Amazon Dash Button via Raspberry Pi

 This project is based on
 - [**pinae/dashbutton**](https://github.com/pinae/dashbutton) &ndash; a python script to listen to Amazon Dash buttons